zyper26/Loan_Sanction/README.md

       i.
 Took care of data leakage on numerical variables by using fit_transform on training data but transform on validation and test data. <br/>
       ii.
 Used Robust Scaler, Standard Scaler, MinMaxScaler based on the distribution of variables. <br/>
   8. Model Buidling <br/>
       i.
-We will run classification to identify whether the loan saction amount will be zero or not. <br/>
+We will run classification to identify whether the loan saction amount will be zero or not. <br>
           a.
 Logistic Regression <br/>
           b.
 Random Forest Classifier <br/>
       ii.
-Now, regression to get the actual amount to be sanctioned to the customers. <br/>
+Now, regression to get the actual amount to be sanctioned to the customers. <br>
           a.
 Linear regression with RFE (feature selection method) <br/>
           b.
 Ridge regression <br/>
           c.
 Lasso regression <br/>